Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

                            sc_range * (1 - sliderlength / length),
                            rely=1, anchor='n')

+.. sidebar:: ``relx`` is an x scale relative to the parent size, and ranges

+    from 0 to 1, hence the need to normalise the values.

-The first tick value is positioned just below the centre of the slider when it is hard up against the left hand border, whilst the final tick should be below the centre of the slider when it is hard up against the right hand border.
+The first tick value is positioned just below the centre of the slider when it is hard up against the left hand border, whilst the final tick is below the centre of the slider when it is hard up against the right hand border.
 This means that the first tick is half a slider length inside the border, and the last tick is half a slider length inside the opposite border.
 Other ticks are equally spaced between these two extremes.

-``relx`` is an x scale relative to the parent size, and ranges from 0 to 1, hence the need to normalise the values.

 Now change all the Scales to TtkScale, altering any attributes as necessary.